GvP school

 • Welding

-CVQ students are encouraged to take CSEC subjects as electives.
+CVQ students are also encouraged to take CSEC subjects as electives.

 –